-- 3.1 National offer day is 1st March 2022.
+- 3.1 National offer day is 1st March 2024.
 Unsuccessful applicants are automatically placed on a waiting list that will be administered by the Royal Borough's Admissions Team up until the end of the summer term.
-The waiting lists will not be available until the week commencing 14th March 2022 to allow time for those offered to accept or decline.
-Unsuccessful applicants will be placed on a waiting list in their respective Band as outlined in 2.9 and will be ordered in accordance with the oversubscription criteria.
-Unsuccessful Art Aptitude applicants will also be placed on a waiting list ordered by score as outlined in 1.
-3. Applicants that did not sit the banding test, that submit a late application, or are reapplying for Holland Park but received a higher preference school under the coordinated process, will be added to the reserve list. - 3.2 After Year 7 has commenced, the four ability bands will continue to apply until the close of the first half of the autumn term.
-Those who have requested to be placed on the waiting list will be ordered by band and where a vacancy exists, this will be filled by allocation to the corresponding band in accordance with the oversubscription criteria set out between 2.1 to 2.8 (with the exception of 2.2, 2.7, 2.8).
+The waiting lists will not be available until the week commencing 14th March 2024 to allow time for those offered to accept or decline.
+Unsuccessful applicants will be placed on a waiting list in their respective Band as outlined in 2.7 and will be ordered in accordance with the oversubscription criteria.
+Unsuccessful Art Aptitude applicants will also be placed on a waiting list ordered by score as outlined in 1.3. - After Year 7 has commenced, the four ability bands will continue to apply until the close of the first half of the autumn term.
+Those who have requested to be placed on the waiting list will be ordered by band and where a vacancy exists, this will be filled by allocation to the corresponding band in accordance with the oversubscription criteria set out between 2.1 to 2.5 (with the exception of 2.2).
 On the first day of the commencement of the second half of the autumn term, the bands will no longer apply and the four waiting lists will be amalgamated.
-The revised single waiting list will be ordered in accordance with the oversubscription of 2.2, 2.7, 2.8).
+The revised single waiting list will be ordered in accordance with the oversubscription criteria set out between 2.1 to 2.5 (with the exception of 2.2). - 3.3 All unsuccessful applicants have the right of appeal to an Independent Appeal Panel against the decision not to offer their child a place at Holland Park School.
+An appeal form and guidance about the appeal process is available on the school's website.
+All appeals must be lodged within 20 school days after the refusal email has been received from the Royal Borough's Admission Team.